HR Record Retention Guidelines for 2025

 The Federal Trade Commission provides the following recommendations regarding the disposal of employee data:

-HR departments should work with the IT department regularly, at least two times a year, to review and purge relevant electronic records.
+HR departments should work with the IT department regularly, at least two times a year, to review and purge unnecessary electronic records.
 In the case of paper documentation, HR departments should destroy documents that contain sensitive information with a secure paper shredding service.

 HR Record Retention Best Practices